 Creating a new generation of business leaders through a demanding curriculum and challenging experiences

-Sanjay Sharma was appointed dean of the School of Business Administration on July 1, 2011.
+Sanjay Sharma was appointed dean of the Grossman School of Business on July 1, 2011.
 Under his leadership, the School has recently completed a comprehensive revision of the undergraduate curriculum and is in the process of updating its graduate program and developing a fresh format that will appeal to a wide range of working professionals and international students.
 Learn More about Dean Sharma

 The new undergraduate curriculum focuses on three interdisciplinary themes: Sustainable Business, Global Business and Entrepreneurship.
 In addition, students can choose one of five concentrations: Accounting, Finance, Marketing, Business Analytics, and Management & Leadership.